'A Woman Of No Importance' Finally Gets Her Due

 "I could only imagine the kind of will and the kind of perseverance that Virginia Hall had by making this trek," he says, "not on a beautiful day, but in the dead of winter and with a prosthetic leg she had to drag behind her."

 When Hall reached Spain, she was arrested because she didn't have an entrance stamp in her passport.
-But she was released after six weeks, and made her way back to Britain.
+She was released after six weeks and made her way back to Britain.

 She soon grew restless and wanted to return to France.
 The British refused, fearing it was too dangerous.